plesk/ext-home-screen-example/README.md

 ### 13. Block Icon `getIcon()`

-Specifies the icon to be displayed alongside the block name when customizing the Home page.
+Specifies the icon to be shown alongside the block name when customizing the Home page.

 **Example:**